ashimroyrupok/ashimroyrupok/README.md

 ## About Me

-My name is Ashim Roy.I am studying Computer Science and Technology in Rangpur Polytechnic Institute.I am working with MERN.Still working on MERN.I would like to see myself as a full stack developer
+My name is Ashim Roy.
+I am studying Computer Science and Technology at Rangpur Polytechnic Institute.
+I am working with MERN.
+Still working on MERN.
+I would like to see myself as a full-stack developer

-Contact me in Email : ashimroyrupok@gmail.com
+Contact me by Email: ashimroyrupok@gmail.com

 👩‍💻 I'm currently working on MERN...

 🧠 I'm currently learning Next.js...

-👯‍♀️ I'm looking to collaborate on a industry...
+👯‍♀️ I'm looking to collaborate in an industry...